Essay · agentic-ai

 Context drift is not a bug.
 It’s a structural feature of how large language models work.

-This matters more than most people realize, because the early part of a session is usually where you establish constraints.
+This matters more than most people realize because the early part of a session is usually where you establish constraints.
 The architecture pattern you committed to.
 The feature you explicitly decided not to build.
 The scope boundary you drew.
 All of that is most at risk.

 There’s also a second kind of drift: cross-session drift.
-You close the chat, open a new one, and start fresh — except you’re not actually fresh.
+You close the chat, open a new one, and start fresh.
+Except you’re not actually fresh.
 You’re rebuilding context from scratch every time, often imperfectly, often from memory.
 Over time, you end up with an AI that knows a lot of facts about your project but has no coherent understanding of why decisions were made.

-The Three Tools I Use
+The Two Tools I Use

 The Practical Rules

 Fresh thread for each new phase.
-A long single thread accumulates drift the way a long meeting accumulates confusion.
-When you finish a major phase of work — a feature, a deployment, a decision sprint — close the thread.
+A single long thread accumulates drift the way a long meeting accumulates confusion.
+When you finish a major phase of work, a feature, a deployment, a decision sprint, close the thread.
 Start fresh with a re-entry block.
 The old thread is still there if you need to reference it.

 Label context that doesn’t need a response.
 If you need the AI to hold information without acting on it, say so explicitly: “context only, no response needed.”
 This is useful when you want to load background without triggering a long unnecessary reply.